chefury/Journal2025/April.md

  # Journal
-1. 3th. one-quarter of year is gone.
+1. 3th.
+One-quarter of the year has passed.